Skip to content

 Rabbit in Salmorejo Sauce (Conejo en Salmorejo)

 It is a group of 8 Spanish islands in the Atlantic Ocean, about 100 kms (62 mi) away from the African coast.
-My husband and I first visited Tenerife about 6 years ago.
-Two months later we also became proud owners of a gorgeous apartment in the South.
+Two months after we first visited Tenerife in 2013, we became proud owners of a gorgeous apartment in the South.

 Never been there?